sagesharp/gnome-online-coc/gnome-code-of-conduct.md

 Examples of behavior that contributes to creating a positive environment include:

+ * **Be friendly.** Use welcoming and inclusive language.
+ * **Be empathetic.** Be respectful of differing viewpoints and experiences.
  * **Be respectful.** When we disagree, we do so in a polite and constructive manner.
  * **Be considerate.** Remember that decisions are often a difficult choice between competing priorities.
+Focus on what is best for the community.
  * **Be patient and generous.** If someone asks for help it is because they need it.
 When documentation is available that answers the question, politely point them to it.
 If the question is off-topic, suggest a more appropriate online space to seek help.
  * **Try to be concise.** Read the discussion before commenting in order to not repeat a point that has been made.